yoyomimi/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
 - Computer Vision
+- Visual Relation Detection
-- Cross-modal Video Analytics
+- Video Analysis

 # Education to show in About widget
 education: